GalJakob/Toxicity-prediction-WS/README.md

 as for the models, they are divided into 3 main categories:
 - models based on language structure: chemBerta and RNN.
-- models based on graphs: GNN + molclr.
+- models based on graphs: GCN + molclr.
 - models based on vector represantaion : DNN and XGB.

 ### chemBerta